QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab03_Image_Correction_and_Intensity_Measurements.md

 If you are using the canned data you can skip this part as we have provided averaged images
 ```

-1. Load your dark correction images
+1. Load your dark correction images in Fiji

-2. Average them together by going to stack-\>Z-Project and selecting
+2. Average them together by going to Image -\>stack-\>Z-Project and selecting
     “Average intensity” and clicking OK.

 3. Calculate the mean and STD of the entire dark current image.
 How